Behavioral Health Professional Lead

 - Provides clinical review and co-signature on assessments and service plans completed by BHT’s in accordance with licensing guidelines.

-- Minimum requirement consists of a 21-year age, Master’s Degree in the Behavioral Health field (Psychology, Counseling, or Social Work) and Licensed by the Arizona Board of Behavioral Health Examiners
+- Minimum requirement consists of a 21-year age, Master’s Degree in the Behavioral Health field (Psychology, Counseling, or Social Work) and Licensed at the Associate level by the Arizona Board of Behavioral Health Examiners.

-- One (1) year of full-time behavioral health experience required.
+- One (1) year of full-time behavioral health experience.

 - Must have fingerprint clearance issued by Arizona Department of Public Safety or eligible to receive within eight (8) weeks of hire as required per program requirements.